Neradje Mosque

-The Neradje Mosque or Neradjes (Τζαμί Νερατζέ, from Narenciye Camii), formerly known as Gazi Hüseyin Pasha Mosque (Gazi Hüseyin Paşa Camii) is a historical Ottoman-era mosque located in the old town of Rethymno, Crete, Greece.
-It now serves as a music school.
+The Neradje Mosque or Neradjes (Τζαμί Νερατζέ, from Narenciye Camii), formerly known as the Gazi Hüseyin Pasha Mosque (Gazi Hüseyin Paşa Camii), is a former mosque located in the old town of Rethymno, on the island of Crete, Greece.
+Completed during the Ottoman era, the former mosque was abandoned in 1924, and the structure was repurposed as a music school.

 History

 The building in the past was a Catholic monastery of the Augustinian Order named Santa Maria.
-After the conquest of Rethymno by the Ottomans, the monastery was turned into a mosque, which was known as the Mosque of Gazi Hüseyin Pasha or the Neradje Mosque.
-Following the 1923 population exchange between Turkey and Greece and the departure of the Muslim population of Crete in 1924, the building was turned into a music school.
+After the conquest of Rethymno by the Ottomans, the monastery was turned into a mosque, named in honour of Gazi Hüseyin Pasha.
+Following the 1923 population exchange between Greece and Turkey and the departure of the Muslim population of Crete a year later in 1924, the building was turned into a music school.

-The minaret was built in 1890, during the last years of Turkish rule in Crete, by the engineer Georgios Daskalakis.
+The minaret was built in 1890, during the last years of Ottoman rule in Crete, by the engineer Georgios Daskalakis.

-Structure
+Architecture

 The building has a rectangular shape and three semicircular domes.
-It possesses of one minaret which has two balconies, the tallest in the town.
-The building has Renaissance elements, such as a circular skylight and Renaissance style windows and door.
-The doorway of the church consists of two semi-columns on each side with Corinthian-style columns and a separate pedestal for each, which support the trigos.
+The single minaret has two balconies and it the tallest structure in the town.
+The building has Renaissance elements, such as a circular skylight and Renaissance-style windows and door.
+The doorway of the former church consists of two semi-columns on each side with Corinthian-style columns and a separate pedestal for each, which support the trigos.
 Above the door and below the threshold there is an arch, and a large fork in the middle of the bow.
 Semi-elliptical niches have been opened between the two columns on each side.
 The composition is believed to be based on the work of Sebastiano Serlio.